foerstner-lab/2024-Course_Data_Visualization_Master_Digital_Sciences/README.md

 # Course Data Visualization Master Digital Sciences (summer semester 2024)

-Material collection the course "Data Visualization" in the Master Digital Sciences of the TH Köln.
+Material collection the course "Data Visualization" in the Master Digital Sciences of the TH Köln by Prof. Dr. Konrad Förstner.